alifa98/GameKit/README.md

 Send pull request to merge with `dev` branch.

-you can ask questions in `Discussions` section of this repository.
+you can ask questions in the `Discussions` section of this repository.